Word Study Card Set

 - Lesson plan included

-Add on Word Study Spelling Charts (sold separately) to extend the learning with plurals and word families (not included in the basic card set).
+Add on Word Study Charts (sold separately) to extend the learning with plurals and word families (not included in the basic card set).
 Word study cards can be displayed in our coordinating cloth pouch set (sold separately; click on Options above to select).

 Created by a Montessori teacher with help and guidance from Montessori teachers and teacher trainers.
 Eco-printed by parents/teachers/students in our rural New England office.
 Cards are approximately 2.75" x 1.75".
 Control charts are approximately 4.25" x 5.5"